Styzex/rust_ray/README.md

 - sdl2

 ## Prerequisites
+- Install a version of CMake that's older than 3.3 othewrwise SDL2 won't compile
 - Run the Visual Studio 2019 build tools installer
 - For easy setup, select the Desktop development with C++ workload in the installer.
 - For a minimal setup, follow these steps: